medorion/medorion_data_engineering_task/README.md

 ### Recommended steps
 - Start with data exploration, and ask for clarification if needed.
 - In BigQuery, Create a new schema and manually load the CSVs.
 You can use [load file upload option](https://cloud.google.com/bigquery/docs/batch-loading-data#loading_data_from_local_files) in the BigQuery UI.
-- Create new DBT project.
+- Create new DBT project (if you don't have DBT installed follow this [guide](https://docs.getdbt.com/docs/core/pip-install)).
 - Implement the requirements part by part, do move to the second part before you complete the first one.
 - We believe that complete all the parts should take about 3 hours.
 We respect your time, if you go over the 3 hours then you can stop and submit what you have done.